 If you’re using a feather bed, put it underneath the mattress pad, and then cover both with your fitted sheet.
 It might be tempting to get lazy and forego the sheet, especially on pads with a high thread count, but don’t skip the fitted sheet.

 If you do, you’ll end up washing your pad weekly, and shorten its lifespan.
-Which brings us to…

 A larger mattress pad such as the ones mentioned above should be washed and dried the same way you wash your comforter.
 Once every few months should be fine.

 These fibers don’t react to extreme heat too well.
 If you’ve ever had a down alternative pillow or comforter clump up after a wash, you probably used too much heat in your dryer.

-Dry on your machine’s lowest heat setting to avoid clumps.
+It doesn’t take much heat to melt polyester, so, dry on your machine’s lowest heat setting to avoid clumps.